 The Schwinn 470 has a nice array of workout programs, incline capability, 25 resistance levels, workout tracking and comfort features.
 So it gives you a lot for your money.

-If you want to save even more check out the 430 as well, which will be at least $300 cheaper and you won't be sacrificing much.
+If you want to save even more check out the 430 as well, which will be at a little cheaper, but you'll be sacrificing a number of features.
+And if you need something small and are OK with the shorter 18" stride, then consider the 411 as well.

 Here is your chance to rant or rave about the elliptical you use at home or at the fitness center.